LukePappa/Ourism/text.md

 The universe comprises spatiotemporally located observers who range in complexity from individual particles to entire nervous systems.
 Given this, sapience is such a rare and significant privilege that personally gaining it defies coincidence.
 To explain one's circumstances, one must invoke the MWI and posit that each observer subjectively perceives the world-branch of ever-finer mental clarity.

+Mental clarity may be cultivated through practicing bodily, social, emotional, and vocational discipline.